mitchelljustin/pragmatic-lightning/index.md

 **Done!**

 You built a Lightning app from scratch and without prior knowledge of Lightning.
 Congrats!
+You can share it with friends who have Lightning wallets on testnet and they'll be able to use it as well.

 [For reference, here's the entire completed project.](https://github.com/mvanderh/pragmatic-lightning/blob/master/rain-report)